uma-pi1/kge/README.md

 LibKGE is a PyTorch-based library for efficient training, evaluation, and hyperparameter optimization of [knowledge graph embeddings](https://ieeexplore.ieee.org/document/8047276) (KGE).
 It is highly configurable, easy to use, and extensible.
+Other KGE frameworks are [listed below](#other-frameworks).

 The key goal of LibKGE is to foster *reproducible research* into (as well as meaningful comparisons between) KGE models and training methods.
 As we argue in